 With Brexit negotiations now in full swing, there are many questions about the future of the UK economy as well as the immigration policies which are already in place.
 These negotiations can affect UK employers and workers from abroad who have travelled to the UK for employment as well as foreign students looking to study and work in the UK.
-Here our immigration solicitors based in Manchester, Clifford Johnston & Co. take a look at everything you need to know about business immigration in the UK:
+Here we take a look at everything you need to know about business immigration in the UK:

 Applying For An Immigration Visa